GreenyRepublic/GreenyRepublics_Insult_Generator/README.md

 ------
 I wrote this in the Summer of 2015 on a family trip to Rome (started in a Wetherspoons in Gatwick whilst our flight was delayed, finished in a fancy rented AirBNB, take the Wetherspoons bit however you will).
 We had just learned object-oriented-programming in the second term of university and I wanted to get a bit of Java practise in, but at the same time I didn't want to write something that was dusty and boring like some algorithm implementation or what-have-you.

 So here you are, one day I'd like to make this into a Chrome extension and/or Android App, but we shall see how things go.
+Either way please enjoy the generator, and I take absolutely no responsibility for any injury, disownment or excommunication incurred as a result of this app.